EdgarSabidoC/EdgarSabidoC/README.md

 ## Other tools and techonologies
 Godot, Visual Studio, Visual Studio Code, NodeJS, Git, and Github

-🌱 I’m currently learning Godot, Unity and C#/.NET
+🌱 I’m currently learning Godot and C#/.NET
 <!--
 **EdgarSabidoC/EdgarSabidoC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.